mjl-/ding/README.txt

 - Secure, with isolated builds, each build starts under its own unix user id: extremely fast, and builds can't interfere with each other.
 - (Web) API for all functionality (what the html5/js frontend is using).
-- Runs on unix systems (Linux, BSD's).
+- Runs on most unix systems (Linux, BSD's).

 # Non-features

-Ding does _NOT_ ...

-- do deployments: Different task, different software.
+- Deployments: Different task, different software.
 Ding exports released files which can be picked up by deployment tools.
-- want to be all things to everybody: Ding does not integrate with every VCS/SCM, does not have a plugin infrastructure, and does not hold your hand.
+- Be all things to everybody: Ding does not integrate with every VCS/SCM, does not have a plugin infrastructure.
-- use docker images: Ding assumes you create self-contained programs, such as statically linked Go binaries or JVM .jar files.
-If you need other services, say a database server, just configure it when setting up your repository in Ding.
-If you need certain OS dependencies installed, first try to get rid of those dependencies.
-If that isn't an option, install the dependencies on the build server.
+- Use docker images: Ding assumes you create self-contained programs, such as statically linked Go binaries or JVM .jar files.
+If you need other services to run tests, say a database server, just configure it when setting up your repository in Ding.
+If you need certain OS dependencies installed, first try to get rid of those dependencies, as a last resort install the dependencies on the machine running ding.
-- call itself "continuous integration" or CI server.
-Mostly because that term doesn't seem to be describing what Ding do, it's not integrating anything, it's just building software.

 # License